Rapptz/discord.py/docs/ext/commands/commands.rst

 - Positional parameter types will receive either the default parameter or a :class:`list` of the converted values.
 - Variable parameter types will be a :class:`tuple` as usual.
-- Keyword-only parameter types will be the same as if :data:`~ext.commands.Greedy` was not passed at all.
+- Keyword-only parameter types will be the same as if :class:`~ext.commands.Greedy` was not passed at all.

-:data:`~ext.commands.Greedy` parameters can also be made optional by specifying an optional value.
+:class:`~ext.commands.Greedy` parameters can also be made optional by specifying an optional value.

 When mixed with the :data:`typing.Optional` converter you can provide simple and expressive command invocation syntaxes: